 Cardio is a fast-paced physical movement that you do to raise your heartbeat, so that, your body needs to push beyond its normal limits.
 On the other hand, yoga is a lifestyle that is practiced to enhance overall well-being.
-However, when you combine the fast physical movements with yoga, you get the cardio yoga, incorporating the qualities of both things.
+However, when you combine fast physical movements with yoga, you get cardio yoga, incorporating the qualities of both things.

 There have been plenty of yoga forms that follow fast-paced styles that help you replace a different cardio session.
 Moreover, when you start a yoga practice, you can incorporate simple yoga stretches for beginners in your routine to ready your body to undertake an intense workout session.

 Reasons To Practice Cardio Yoga For Beginners

 It is very important to have a proper warm-up and cool-down before and after the workout session.
 You remain injury-free, and moreover, your body adapts to the exercise mode.
 However, doing cardio suddenly pushes your body out of the comfortable zone, pushing you on the verge of getting injured.

 However, when you practice cardio yoga for beginners, you get an easy start, so that, you never fell a victim to any sudden push.
 Moreover, over time your body adapts to the habit of practicing fast yoga styles.